bootstrap-vue-next/bootstrap-vue-next/apps/docs/docs/components/Collapse.md

 When using accordion mode, make sure you place the trigger elements and `<b-collapse>` components inside an element with `role="tablist"` and set `role="tab"` on each trigger element's container in order to help screen reader users navigate the accordion group.
-Unfortunately, BootstrapVue cannot apply those roles for you automatically, as it depends on your final document markup.
+Unfortunately, BootstrapVueNext cannot apply those roles for you automatically, as it depends on your final document markup.

 <ClientOnly>